Five Points Blog

 - Brent Nelson

-Join us this Sunday for Bible Study Hour at 9:30am and our morning service at 10:45am; Pastor Brent will continue in his sermon series, "Tremble Before the Holy God."
+Join us this Sunday for Bible Study Hour at 9:30am and for our morning worship service at 10:45am as we revel in the compassion Christ has shown us.

 - Brent Nelson